AlooTheAloo/AutoProgressLog/README.md

 sudo xattr -cr /Applications/AutoProgressLog.app
 ```

-You will be required to authorize APL access to your screen.
+When launching the app, you will be required to authorize APL access to your screen.
 This is used to track the synchronisation process with anki.
 If you're on MacOS 15 Sequoia or later, you will need to revalidate this every month.

 ### Linux guidelines